 Bill began his career in service when he joined the U.S. Air Force in 1978, serving in both the active duty and reserves.
 On April 30, 1981, after serving active duty, Bill began working for Dalworthington Gardens Police Department.
 Bill was promoted to Chief of Police on June 1, 1984; making him the youngest police chief in the state of Texas.
 Later, he united the city through combining the police and fire services making him the Chief of Public Safety.

-In his 31 years as Chief of Dalworthington Gardens, he has testified on numerous cases as an expert witness, pioneered the Texas model for DWI “No Refusal” program—which is now being used as the model for several surrounding states, and testified before the state legislature on a diverse array of issues relating to the Second Amendment and civilians carrying firearms.
+In his 31 years as Chief of Dalworthington Gardens, he has testified on numerous cases as an expert witness, pioneered the Texas model for DWI “No Refusal” program—which has been credited with lowering the fatality and DWI rate and is now being used as the model for several surroundings states; testified before the state legislature on a diverse array of issues relating to the Second Amendment and civilians carrying firearms.

 County Telephone Operator 817-884-1111

 Tarrant County provides the information contained in this web site as a public service.
 Every effort is made to ensure that information provided is correct.
 However, in any case where legal reliance on information contained in these pages is required, the official records of Tarrant County should be consulted.
 Tarrant County is not responsible for the content of, nor endorses any site which has a link from the Tarrant County web site.

 This site is best experienced with supported browsers: Internet Explorer 9 and above, Google Chrome, Mozilla Firefox, or Apple Safari.
 If you use an older or unsupported browser, you might notice that some features do not function properly.
 Click the browser name above to learn more about the recommended browsers.